-The Enneagram Type 2 personality, often known as the "Giver," "Helper," or “Nurturer,” is one of the 9 archetypes of the Enneagram of Personality.
-People with this personality are defined by their desire to make the people around them feel loved and comfortable.
-They are helpful, generous, encouraging, self-sacrificing, and loving at their best, hence the nickname "the giver."
+The Enneagram Type 2 is known as the "Helper," "Giver," or “Nurturer”.
+People with this personality are defined by their desire to make the people around them feel loved and comfortable, hence the nickname.

 - Nurturing